 - Meeting friends at the local park

-These experiences can help your child see things they usually wouldn’t see at home.
-This can help to open their eyes to new ideas and encourage creativity.
+These experiences can help your child see things they usually wouldn’t see at home, opening their eyes to new ideas and creativity.

 Whatever your child’s ability level, there are many ways to stay active year-round.
 With a bit of creativity and planning, winter activities for children with CP can be loads of fun for the whole family.